Past Work

 One of our original budget demands was to end the School Resource Officer (SRO) Program at HUSD, the contract of which was set to be renewed later that month.
 We kept ourselves updated on the District’s contract discussions and mobilized the community to call in to School Board and City Council meetings.
 One of our members and School Board candidates, Sara Prada, went on to win her election to the HUSD Board and officially voted as a Trustee in the decision to end the SRO program.

-We produced a voter guide to share our values and promote local leaders fighting for social justice during the November 2020 General Election.
+We produced a voter guide to share our values and promote local leaders fighting for social justice during the November 2020 General Election and 2022 local and state elections.
 Some of our members ran for Hayward City Council, Hayward Unified School District Board, and State Assembly and received endorsements by progressive organizations across the bay such as Alliance of Californians for Community Empowerment (ACCE), Our Revolution-East Bay, Bay Area Rising Action, East Bay DSA (& Bernie Sanders!).

 Vigil for bReonna taylor